-- (a) Describe the unique contribution your activity results would make towards (1) the outcomes specified in this topic, and (2) the wider impacts, in the longer term addressing the societal challenges and achieving EIT's objectives and by when. - Be specific, referring to the effects of your activity. - State the target groups that would benefit if relevant.
-You should be specific here, breaking target groups into particular interest groups or segments of society relevant to this project. - The outcomes and impacts of your project should be aligned with the EIT Impact Framework and may be: - Scientific, e.g. contributing to specific scientific advances, across and within disciplines, creating new knowledge, reinforcing scientific equipment and instruments, computing systems (i.e. research infrastructures); - Economic/technological, e.g. bringing new products and services to the market, increasing efficiency, decreasing costs, increasing profits, contributing to standards' setting, etc. - Societal, e.g. decreasing CO2 emissions, decreasing avoidable mortality, improving policies and decision making, raising consumer awareness.
+- Provide a narrative explaining how the project's results are expected to make a difference in terms of impact, beyond the immediate scope and duration of the project.
+The narrative should include the components below, tailored to your project. - (a) Describe the unique contribution your project results would make towards (1) the outcomes specified in this topic, and (2) the wider impacts, in the longer term, specified in the respective destinations in the work programme. - ⚠ Be specific, referring to the effects of your project, and not R&I in general in this field. - △ State the target groups that would benefit.
+Even if target groups are mentioned in general terms in the work programme, you should be specific here, breaking target groups into particular interest groups or segments of society relevant to this project. - The outcomes and impacts of your project should be aligned with the EIT Impact Framework and may be: - Scientific, e.g. contributing to specific scientific advances, across and within disciplines, creating new knowledge, reinforcing scientific equipment and instruments, computing systems (i.e. research infrastructures); - Economic/technological, e.g. bringing new products and services to the market, increasing efficiency, decreasing costs, increasing profits, contributing to standards' setting, etc. - Societal, e.g. decreasing CO_2 emissions, decreasing avoidable mortality, improving policies and decision making, raising consumer awareness.

 Only include such outcomes and impacts where your project would make a significant and direct contribution measured through the KPIs in the EIT Impact Framework.
 Avoid describing very tenuous links to wider impacts.
-However, include any potential negative environmental outcome or impact of the project.
+However, include any potential negative environmental outcome or impact of the project including when expected results are brought at scale (such as at commercial level).
 Where relevant, explain how the potential harm can be managed.